CUNY-CL/winter-camp/README.md

 **TODO**: how can we encourage learning at this stage?

+Note that these questions are for discussion and to promote the free flow of ideas.
+Feel free to get creative even if you don't end up with the "right" answer.

+1. The paper lists some examples of when truecasing might be useful (news transcripts, automatic speech recognition, titles, etc.) Can you think of any other examples when this would be useful?
+2. Many languages do not have upper and lower case letters.
+How could the concept behind truecasing be applied in these languages.
+For example, the paper notes that "Accents can be viewed as additional surface forms or alternate word casings."
+3. What case is a number?
+For example, would you label "42" as uppercase or lowercase?
+4. For formula 1, given in section 2.2.1, label all of the variables (P, λ, and w).
+They don't explicitly state what "λuniform P0" is.
+What would you guess that it mean?
+In prose, write out what you think the formula means.
+5. n section 2.2.2, they describe which features are included in each node in the trellis.
+Which features are included in the trellis?
+Of these features, which would you predict to be most useful for predicting case?
+Can you think of any additional features which might be useful to include?
+6. "The trellis can be viewed as a Hidden Markov Model (HMM) computing the state sequence which best explains the observations."
+What are the states of the HMM?
+What are the observations?
+7. What are transition probabilities?
+How are they learned? (hint: the symbol for them is λ.)
+8. The researchers use a trigram model to predict case.
+How might the results have been different if they used a bigram model? or 4 tokens?
+9. Section 2.3 discusses two possible approaches for dealing with Unknown Words.
+What are they?
+What are the advantages and disadvantages of each one?
+10. For mixed-case tokens, there is no clear rule on which letters in the word are capitalized.
+Consider, for example "iPhone", "LaTeX", "JavaScript", and "McDonald".
+What are some possible approaches to restoring case to mixed-case tokens?
+11. What data is this model trained on?
+What data is this model trained on?
+Why did the researchers choose these datasets?
+What are the benefits and disadvantages of these datasets?
+12. What are some of the quantitative errors described in section 3.2?
+What approaches, if any, could help to prevent these errors?

 ### Part 2: data and software

 **TODO**: get some relevant data (maybe a year of the WMT data linked below?),